liudf0716/xfrpc/README.md

 make
 ```

-Now,THIRDPARTY_STATIC_BUILD parameter is ON or OFF.THIRDPARTY_STATIC_BUILD parameter will be x86, arm, mips for support multiple architecture.
+By setting THIRDPARTY_STATIC_BUILD=ON the build process will use the libraries that are included in the xfrpc source code, instead of using the libraries installed on your system.

+The THIRDPARTY_STATIC_BUILD parameter is default set to OFF, which means that by default the build process will use the libraries installed on your system.

+It's important to note that you will need cmake version greater than 3.1 to use this feature.

-# Build static binary in Alpine container
+### Build static binary in Alpine container

 Under project root directory